espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_dwc_otg.rst

 If a port error occurs (such as a sudden disconnection or port over-current) while there are one or more active channels...

-- The active channels will remain active (i.e., ``HCCHAR.ChEna`` will remain set) and no channel interrupts are generated.
+- The active channels remains active (i.e., ``HCCHAR.ChEna`` remains set) and no channel interrupts are generated.
-- Channels could in theory be disabled by setting ``HCCHAR.ChDis``, but this will not work for Isochronous channels as the channel disabled interrupt is never generated
+- Channels could in theory be disabled by setting ``HCCHAR.ChDis``, but this does not work for Isochronous channels as the channel disabled interrupt is never generated.

 Therefore, on port errors, a controller soft reset should be used to ensure all channels are disabled.